YosefLab/Compass/docs/_sources/Compass-Postprocessing-Tutorial.rst.txt

 The notebook can be run top down and the main section goes through single-reactions using the Wilcoxon rank-sum test to compare pathogenic Th17p cells to non-pathogenic Th17n cells.
 This differs slightly from the paper's version which uses metareactions instead, and the code for that is at the end of the notebook.

-To analyze other datasets you only would need use a different set of Compass results and provide the metadata to identify cells, though the figure titles about Th17 cells likely won't apply.
+To analyze other datasets you would only need input a different set of Compass results and provide the metadata to identify cells, though the figure titles about Th17 cells likely won't apply.
 This example is intended to be a starting point and you may also want to do other analyses, replace the Wilcoxon rank sum test with your favorite statistical test, and/or add other preprocessing steps depending on how your data looks.